aistats/aistats2022/reviewer_guidelines.md

 NeurIPS 2020 reviewer guidelines, which in turn utilize reviews written for some NeurIPS, ICML, and ICLR papers._

-## Review Form and Guidelines for writing a good review
+## Review Form and Guidelines for Writing a Good Review

 The review form will ask you for the following: